 Runway lights provide the means for the pilot to transition from IFR to VFR flight just before landing.
 The image shows the precision approach lights.
 There are also light configurations for non-precision approach runways.
 They are sometimes switched on, even on request, for VFR pilots in reduced visibility conditions with a low sun angle when the runway aligns in the direction of the sun.

-To help the pilot fly a safe approach on finals to the runway a number of lights are used to indicate the correct glide-path and alignment on the center line, these lights are located left or right to the runway and are visible some distance away.
+To help the pilot fly a safe approach on finals to the runway a system of lights are used to indicate the correct glide-path and alignment on the center line, these lights are located left or right to the runway and are visible some distance away.
 After completing the landing, the pilot is guided to his parking position by blue taxiway edge lights.

 Having intimate knowledge of these airport and runway lights and familiarity with the layout will increase the safety of your night flight operations.

 ALS or approach light systems are designed to transition from IFR to VFR and help the pilot keeping the aircraft aligned with the runway centerline for landing.
 They start out from the threshold to a distance from 2400 to 3000 feet for precision and to 1500 feet for non-precision runways.
 Some systems have a ball of light (strobe) running and pointing towards the runway.